 As disclosed in the ESF, the ATMP may have very limited impacts on the Park's viewshed.
+The Park's views are a fundamental resource.
 As noted in the ESF, aircraft are not typically included in viewshed analyses because they are transitory.
 They are most noticeable because of the noise associated with them.
 As noted above, due to the short duration of the effects as well as the limited frequency, impacts to the Park's viewshed will be limited.
 As a result, visitors will continue to be able to enjoy the Park's beautiful views unimpaired.

-The NPS completed an air quality analysis and determined that the 73 commercial air tours authorized under the ATMP contributes a minimal amount of emissions to the local air quality and would not have a regional impact (See ESF, Air Quality Technical Analysis, Appendix B to the ROD).
+The NPS completed an air quality analysis and determined that the 367 commercial air tours authorized under the ATMP contributes a minimal amount of emissions to the local air quality and would not have a regional impact (See ESF, Air Quality Technical Analysis, Appendix B to the ROD).
 Because the amount of emissions is so small the ATMP does not affect the integrity of the Park's air quality, leaving it unimpaired for future enjoyment.